Several Felony Charges Filed

 Don't miss our top stories and need-to-know news everyday in your inbox.

+He allegedly tried to pass a fraudulent check for $40 at Mid-Illinois Credit Union on Aug.
+9. Bail is set at $25,000.

+WOOD RIVER - Kyla N. Simmons, 29, of the 600 block of North Third Street, Wood River, was charged Friday with unlawful possession of methamphetamine.

-He allegedly possessed less than five grams of the drug on Sept.
-23. He also allegedly fled from a police officer at least 21 mph over the speed limit and disobeyed two or more traffic control devices.
-Bail was set at $25,000.
+He allegedly possessed less than five grams of the drug on Thursday.
+Bail was set at $15,000.

-EAST ALTON - Anthony D. Sims, 41, of Madison, was charged with unlawful possession of a weapon by a felon.
+ALTON - Shawn M. Fulton, 33, of the 400 block of Mense Drive, Bethalto, was charged Friday with unlawful possession of a controlled substance.

-SOUTH ROXANA - Roger L. Booth, 29, of House Springs, Mo. was charged Tuesday with unlawful possession of a weapon by a felon, possession of a stolen vehicle and aggravated fleeing or attempting to elude a police officer.

-He allegedly possessed .22-caliber ammunition while being on parole in connection with a Missouri case.
-He also allegedly possessed a stolen Ford Horizon on Sept.
-24. The charging document claims he attempted to flee from a South Roxana police officer at least 21 mph over the speed limit.
-Bail was set at $50,000.
+EAST ALTON - Anthony W. Murphy, 34, of the 1300 block of Lee Avenue, Cottage Hills, was charged Friday

+Valerie N. Hartkopf, 39, of the 200 block of Penning Avenue, Wood River, was charged Friday with unlawful possession of methamphetamine.

-ALTON - Richard P. Rowland, 36, of Montgomery City, Mo. was charged Sept.
-27 with unlawful possession of a controlled substance.
+EAST ALTON - Jonathan A. Burris, 21, of Bunker Hill, was charged Friday with unlawful possession of methamphetamine.

-He allegedly possessed less than 15 grams of psilocybin.
+He allegedly possessed less than five grams of the drug on May 21.
 Bail was set at $15,000.

 More like this: